andrewellio/mission-control-/project_requirement/project-requirement.md

 ### 1.2 Scope

-Our system should provide a rocket flight logging system to record flight data, and display those data on a graphic interface.
+Our system should provide a rocket flight logging system to record flight data, and display this data on a graphic interface.
 Also, our system should provide a wireless control system to connect with the rocket.
-To ensure the rocket launch is safe and under the control, our system should be able to simulate flight before the rocket launch and display feedback data on the screen, so the user can decide to launch the rocket or not.
+To ensure the rocket launch is safe and under control, our system should be able to simulate the rocket flight with the intergrated similation software.
+This will be done before the rocket launch and display feedback data on the screen, so the mission control team can verify and confirm wether it is safe to launch the rocket or not.

 <!-- TODO
 a more report like flow,